 - Try not to stray too far from where you lost your child unless you can leave another family member in your place while you search.
 Small children are not likely to have gone too far.

-Just as you have thought of some precautions to prevent your child from getting lost,
+Just as you have thought of some precautions to prevent your child from getting lost… don’t forget to teach them what they should do if lost.

 - Make sure your children know to call your full name, not “mommy” but Rachel Norman, for example.